lookout-hero-logo

 lookout-responsive-variants

 Page mockups were separated into sections and each section was converted into a block component.
-These templates were designed to be detached when needed, and retain the internal components and auto-layout settings.
+Making a responsive version of each of these was out of scope.
+Instead, these templates were designed to be detached when needed, and retain the internal components and auto-layout settings.

 lookout-section-blocks-fade